 Walsh contracted COVID in Caribbean, says Mansingh

-BRIDGETOWN, Barbados (CMC) — Dr Akshai Mansingh, a member of Cricket West Indies' medical advisory committee, believes leg-spinning all-rounder, Hayden Walsh Jr, contracted COVID-19 before he left the Caribbean.
+BRIDGETOWN, Barbados (CMC) — Dr Akshai Mansingh, a member of Cricket West Indies' (CWI) Medical Advisory Committee, believes leg-spinning all-rounder Hayden Walsh Jr contracted COVID-19 before he left the Caribbean.

 The Jamaican, also a CWI director, said the incubation period for the novel coronavirus was between five and seven days, and pointed out that Walsh tested negative before departing the Caribbean and negative again on arrival in Bangladesh last Sunday.